rjquiroz/OOP/README.md

                       --module-path C:\Users\ronal\javafx-sdk-11.0.2\lib --add-modules javafx.controls,javafx.fxml

- (but include the directory where is located your javafx.lib. instead of mines.)
+ (but include the directory where is located your javafx.lib. in your computer.)
  9. Then right click Main and run it again, and it should run smoothly. <br />
 ## Built With
 * JavaFX project using Java 11 and Gradle.